Get Approved for up to $35,000 in 3 minutes

 Difference Between Capital Gains Tax and Dividends Tax

-The main difference between dividends and capital gains is that dividends are profits as a shareholder and capital gains are gained when you sell a security.
+The main difference between dividends and capital gains is that dividends are profits as shareholders and capital gains are gained when you sell a security.
 That being said, you only have a capital gain if you sell the security for more than you paid for it.
 While both of these have a lower tax rate than investments taxed at your highest marginal tax rate, you still pay less taxes with dividends.

 Receiving Dividends in Canada